 Payment for this important educational experience is the responsibility of the parents of 6th grade children.
 Limited scholarships for camp are available; access to these funds must be obtained through the principal.
 Payment for camp must be paid to St. Philomena School in full before a student is allowed to attend camp.
+There are also a few additional supplies that will need to be purchased for camp.
+The packing list will be shared with the parents at the mandatory camp parent meeting.

 Adult chaperones are needed for the successful implementation of camp activities and events.
 Any interested chaperone must fill out a camp chaperone application.
 Only current 6th grade parents, guardians, or grandparents can be selected as a parent chaperone.
-Chaperones must be over 21 years old and must abide by the rules set forth by St. Philomena School and Camp Hamilton; these include cell phone and other electronic device usage which are not allowed.
+Chaperones must be over 21 years old.
+All participants must abide by the rules set forth by St. Philomena School and Camp Hamilton; these include cell phone and other electronic device usage which are not allowed.
 All chaperones must have completed the Archdiocesan Safe Environment training.
 The 6th grade science teacher and the administration will make the final determination on the selection of parent chaperones.
-In addition, all grade parents must attend a mandatory camp meeting which will outline important information and expectations of camp policies and procedures for both the student and chaperones.
+In addition, all 6th grade parents must attend a mandatory camp meeting which will outline important information and expectations of camp policies and procedures for both the students and chaperones.
+The parents/students will also receive necessary forms that will need to be filled out in order to attend camp.
+These include a permission slip, medical form, student behavior contract, and a waiver to participate in activities.

-FAMILY LIFE PROGRAM (Updated June 2012) St. Philomena School Family Life Program
+FAMILY LIFE PROGRAM (Revised March, 2021)

+St. Philomena School Family Life Program